Eric Gordon Brahinsky

 From 1980 to 1983, free-lanced as a violinist in Houston.
 Toured nationally with Texas Opera Theater as orchestra member (concertmaster in final season).
 Played numerous productions with Houston Grand Opera, and was assistant principal second violin of Texas Chamber Orchestra.
 Left Houston in December 1983 for a short stint in a trio at a resort hotel in West Virginia.
 Back to Dallas for six months, then to San Antonio for a one-year position in the San Antonio Symphony (198485).
-One year free-lancing in Dallas, then positions in Virginia Symphony and Opera (Norfolk) (198687), Jacksonville Symphony (198789), and San Antonio Symphony (198999), with professional summer musical festivals in Lake George NY, Des Moines IA, Boone NC, and Carmel CA interspersed.
+One year free-lancing in Dallas, then positions in Virginia Symphony and Opera (Norfolk) (198687), Jacksonville Symphony (198789), and San Antonio Symphony (198999), with professional summer musical festivals in and around Lake George NY, Des Moines IA, Boone NC, and Carmel CA interspersed.

 Married April Abraham, piano teacher and pianist, October 1995.

 Enrolled at University of Texas at San Antonio in 1995 as mathematics major.
 Earned Bachelor of Science magna cum laude in Mathematics, 1997.

 Ended full-time symphony employment in 1999 due to chronic back pain triggered and/or exacerbated by injuries sustained in an accidental fall in 1997, but continued to free-lance as a violinist and to teach violin privately until retiring in 2021.
 Earlier tutored high school-level mathematics privately and consulted part-time on mathematics examinations with a local publisher of educational tests.